Nobuaki Kojima: Career

-He first exhibited at the Yomiuri Independent during its 10th edition in 1958 where he exhibited a painting inspired by surrealism and magazine imagery.
+He first exhibited at the Yomiuri Indépendant Exhibition during its 10th edition in 1958 where he exhibited a painting inspired by surrealism and magazine imagery.
 By a few years later in 1960 and 1961, Kojima was focusing less on painting and more on sculptures using readymade objects.
-At the 14th Yomiuri Independent exhibition in 1962, Kojima stood in an empty oil drum with a pole draped in cloth during the exhibition’s open hours.
+At the 14th Yomiuri Independent exhibition in 1962, Kojima himself stood in an empty oil drum with a pole draped in cloth during the exhibition’s open hours.
 This performance gained attention from other artists exhibiting in the Independent and preceding Gilbert and George’s notion of “living sculpture.”
 Kojima exhibited at the Yomiuri Independent annually from 1958 to 1963.
-Through his participation in these exhibitions he befriended many like-minded artists of his generation, including Ushio Shinohara.
+Through his participation in these exhibitions, he befriended many like-minded artists of his generation, including Ushio Shinohara.
 He notes in particular his relationships with Yasunao Tone and Takehisa Kosugi and other members of Group Ongaku during this time.
-Through them he also became acquainted with Yoko Ono and attended many events at the Sogetsu Art Center.
+Through them, he also became acquainted with Yoko Ono and attended many events at the Sogetsu Art Center.
 At this time, in 1962, he has noted being particularly impressed by a visitation by John Cage and David Tudor to the Tokyo Bunka Kaikan.

 Kojima’s 1962 performance would subsequently inform his “standing figure” sculptures, dated two years later, for which he is more widely recognized today.
-The figures in these works, resembling something like a Japanese salary man, was emblematic of Japan’s rapid postwar economic development under American reconstruction.
+The figures in these works, resembling something like a Japanese salaryman, was emblematic of Japan’s rapid postwar economic development under American reconstruction.
 The “standing figures” are draped with a red and white striped banner which is typically taken to signify the American flag.
 However, the star-spangled portion of the America flag is missing from the Kojima’s cloth.
 Originally, the material used in the 1962 performance that inspired the sculptures was an appropriated, red and white striped fabric often used in Japanese ceremonies.
 They were sometimes installed in groups or in combination with other accompanying works.

 In 1964 Kojima exhibited his “standing figure” works at Tsubaki Kindai Gallery.
-The show was visited by Jasper Johns and Yoshiaki Tono, who was touring Johns around Tokyo.
-On November 28th of this same year, Kojima shared the stage of Sogetsu Arts Center with Robert Rauschenberg, Shinohara, and the art critic Tono Yoshiaki for “Twenty Questions to Bob Rauschenberg.”
+The show was visited by Jasper Johns and Yoshiaki Tono, when Johns was touring in Tokyo.
+On November 28 of this same year, Kojima shared the stage of Sogetsu Arts Center with Robert Rauschenberg, Ushio Shinohara, and the art critic Tono Yoshiaki for “Twenty Questions to Bob Rauschenberg.”
 On stage also appeared Shinohara’s “Marcel Duchamp Thinking” (Shinko suru Maruseru Dyushan), 1963, and one of Kojima’s standing figures.
 While the Japanese interlocutors asked Rauschenberg questions he silently worked on a Combine, “Gold Standard,” 1964, using things he had collected during his visit to Tokyo.
 In 1966 his “standing figure” work was featured in the “New Japanese Painting & Sculpture” at the Museum of Modern Art.